nurulalam7/valient-hospital/README.md

 aim of project:
 provide a digital service

-this is a hospital related website.anyone can take any sevice from this site
+1:this is a hospital related website.anyone can take any sevice from this site 2:anyone can take it from me by paying few money
+3:we have discount offre
+4:this site is very amazing
+5:any kind of softare  elated issue plz knock me

 developer information: